 Drug overdose:

-In cases of an overdose of Ferrum Lek for oral administration, no signs of intoxication or signs of excessive intake of iron into the body have been described so far, since iron from active substance is not present in the gastrointestinal tract in free form and is not absorbed by passive diffusion.
+In cases of overdose of Ferrum Lek for oral administration, no signs of intoxication or signs of excessive intake of iron into the body have been described to date, since iron is from active substance is not present in the gastrointestinal tract in free form and is not absorbed by passive diffusion.

 Interaction of Ferrum Lek with other drugs.